t12ung/developer_docs/Docker-multiple-websites.md

 If you've created SSL certificates for your sites, put them in the `certs` directory.
 [See this guide if you want to create these](./SSL-localhost-letsencrypt.md).

-Create a `docker-compose.yml` inside the container directory.
-This is for single docker container.
+Create a file called `docker-compose.yml` inside the container directory.
+The following is for a single docker container.
 If you want to run nginx and docker-gen separately, then check [jwilder/docker](https://github.com/jwilder/docker-gen#separate-container-install) for details.

 > **`docker-compose.yml`** for docker-nginx-proxy
 ```ini